 So, I'm just curious because I feel like you're sort of like in our world, sort of the first male doctor to really kind of come up and not only benefit from coaching, but then to go, you know what, I want to help other people with this too.

-So, I'm just curious, was there any like issue with that or what happened with that.
+So, I'm just curious, was there any issue with that or what happened with that?

 Jimmy Turner: So, it's really interesting, because like this isn't a stereotype or a generalization.
 Like it is a fact that men are less likely to get coached.
 It is a fact that men are less likely to get therapy.